sselat/sselat/README.md

 I'm a mid-level Fullstack Developer focused on building practical web solutions across frontend, backend, and product needs.
 I like working close to the problem: understanding the context, designing a clear path, and turning ideas into useful software.

+I currently work for a company that provides technology services to the State of Mato Grosso do Sul (Brazil), contributing to solutions used in public-sector contexts.

 My GitHub is where I practice, experiment, and keep improving.
 Here you will find web projects, front-end studies, API integrations, CRUD apps, framework experiments, and small applications built as part of my learning process.

 ## What I'm focused on